codeforpdx/recordexpungPDX/doc/charge_types.md

  * 163.145 (Criminally negligent homicide) is ineligible when that offense was punishable as a Class C felony.
 Applicable subsections: 137.225(6) for convictions; 137.225(1)(b) for dismissals.

-## Subsection 12
-Subsection (12) names 13 felony statutes that are interpreted as eligible (or conditionally eligible, in the case of 163.525, Incest).
-The subsection describes an irregular criterion for eligibility: Conviction of these charges is eligible unless the court or DA provide reason they should *not* be expunged.
-This is in contrast to most expungements, for which the person needs to "convince" the court that expungement is in the interest of justice.
-The subsection also says that the listed felonies need to otherwise meet eligibility under the other expungement rules.
-In practice, this actually is never considered and the listed felonies are considered all eligible.
-Overall, the subsection is confusing and seems a little nonsensical, but the State has generally settled on expunging any of these charges.
-Applicable subsections: 137.225(12) for convictions; 137.225(1)(b) for dismissals.

 ## Traffic Non-Violation
 \[rules documentation not added yet\]

 ## Traffic Violation
 Convictions for traffic-related offenses are not eligible for expungement under ORS 137.225(7)(a).
 This includes Violations, Misdemeanors, and Felonies.
 Traffic-related charges include Reckless Driving, Driving While Suspended, DUII, Failure to Perform Duties of a Driver, Giving False Information to a Police Officer (when in a car), Fleeing/Attempting to Elude a Police Officer, Possession of a Stolen Vehicle
 Notably, Unauthorized Use of a Vehicle is not considered a traffic offense.

-Dismissed traffic-related Violations are not eligible for expungement

-HOWEVER, dismissed traffic-related Misdemeanors and Felonies, like all dismissed Misdemeanors and Felonies, ARE eligible for expungement.
+Dismissed traffic-related Violations are not eligible for expungement HOWEVER, dismissed traffic-related Misdemeanors and Felonies, like all dismissed Misdemeanors and Felonies, ARE eligible for expungement.

 ## Unclassified